ServiceNow Integration - Instance Setup Guide

 3. Auth Scope: defines permission scopes for an API

-At Vanta, we recommend setting up these features in your ServiceNow Instance because they’ll restrict your API to the core endpoints Vanta needs, but in addition that it’s not necessary for the integration to work, it takes a lot of effort to set up properly and might conflict with any other configuration you may have in your ServiceNow Instance, so that’s why these steps are optional.
+At Vanta, we recommend setting up these features in your ServiceNow Instance because they’ll restrict your API to the core endpoints Vanta needs.
+However, it’s not necessary for the integration to work; it takes a lot of effort to set up properly and might conflict with any other configuration you may have in your ServiceNow Instance, so that’s why these steps are optional.

 Create An Authentication Profile

-To do that, go to All > System Web Services > API Access Policies > Inbound Authentication Profile tab from your ServiceNow Developer Dashboard.
+• Go to All > System Web Services > API Access Policies > Inbound Authentication Profile tab from your ServiceNow Developer Dashboard to do that.

 08__1_.png

-You’ll be redirected to your list of Authentication Profiles, where you can create a new Authentication Profile by clicking on the New button.
+• You’ll be redirected to your list of Authentication Profiles, where you can create a new Authentication Profile by clicking the New button

 09__2_.png